 Introducing the programme

-The Homelessness Research Programme (HRP) is based in the NIHR Policy Research Unit Health and Social Care Workforce (HSCWRU) at King’s College London and brings together leading researchers in the field of homelessness health and social care.
+The Homelessness Research Programme (HRP) is based in the NIHR Policy Research Unit in Health and Social Care Workforce (HSCWRU) at King’s College London and brings together leading researchers in the field of homelessness health and social care.

-Nearing completion is the HEARTH study, led by Maureen Crane, which has examined primary health care for people who are homeless published its final report and briefing papers in October 2023.
+The HEARTH study, led by Maureen Crane, which has examined primary health care for people who are homeless published its final report and briefing papers in October 2023.
 Dr Crane also led the groundbreaking longitudinal study of single homeless people who have been resettled (Rebuilding Lives) and was co-investigator on a completed study assessing the services for older people who are homeless and have memory problems.

 - To contribute to theory development, by exploring the health and social care-related causes of homelessness and the ways in which it can be prevented.

-- To understand better the needs and circumstances of homeless and formerly homeless people.
+- To understand better the health and social care needs and circumstances of homeless and formerly homeless people.

 - To influence policy development on the prevention and alleviation of homelessness, and the improvement of health, social care and allied services for homeless and formerly homeless people.